 What is Agent App?

 Agent App is a draft standard for complete installable applications in agent hosts.
-An app may include real UI, business workflows, data storage, background jobs, agent entries, Skills, Tools, Knowledge bindings, Artifacts, Policies, and Evals.
+An app may include real UI, business workflows, data storage, background jobs, agent entries, Runtime intent, Context needs, Knowledge bindings, Skill references, Tool / Connector requirements, Artifacts, Evidence, Policies, and QC / Evals.

-In one sentence: Agent App is an intelligent application running on Lime platform capabilities.
-It is not a Markdown file and not a single chat expert.
+In one sentence: Agent App is an intelligent application running on Lime Runtime capabilities.
+It is not a Markdown file, not a single chat expert, and not necessarily something the user must open through Lime Desktop.

 APP.md is only the discovery entry and manifest carrier.
 Real business capability comes from the runtime package and from calls through the Lime Capability SDK.